mrfixpl/MQB-sniffer/README.md

 ## Warnings ##
 * Cheap ELM327 adapters will not work.
 Buffer will overflow with date before you can read the data from it.
+* For some reasons, when trying to use MCP2515 to sniff, experiencing communication problems between OBDeleven and the car.
+Tried both with and without EOL termination resistor with no luck.

 ## Shopping list ##
 * OBDeleven adapter